 It is difficult to think of a more popular movie toy than that of Woody from the Toy Story franchise.
-A passionate cowboy doll who is incredibly human in his various on screen appearances, voiced by veteran Hollywood actor Tom Hanks.
+A passionate cowboy doll who is incredibly human in his various on-screen appearances, voiced by veteran Hollywood actor Tom Hanks.

-As a leader, Woody is the entry point for the audience in understanding the bizarre existence of this group of toys, and as a result you can’t help but relate to him in certain scenarios.
+As a leader, Woody is the entry point for the audience in understanding the bizarre existence of this group of toys, and as a result, you can’t help but relate to him in certain scenarios.
 Here we see the multiple layers to Hanks’ voice flourish, and just how good he is at selling Woody to the viewer both many years ago as well as more recently in the sequels.
 This progression in performance works for the character and continues to prove just how talented Hanks is in more comedic and lighthearted roles.

 Appears in: WALL·E (2008)

-Pixar are known for a nearly perfect track record, and despite a few bumps in the road (I’m looking at you, Cars) they will surely go down in history as some of the greatest filmmakers of our time.
+Pixar is known for a nearly perfect track record, and despite a few bumps in the road (I’m looking at you, Cars) they will surely go down in history as some of the greatest filmmakers of our time.
 One of their crowning achievements is the charming sci-fi Wall-E.

-The first third of the film contains next to no dialogue, yet director Andrew Stanton manages to convey so much about small, waste-collecting robot Wall-E, and the world he inhabits.
-His desire for companionship and romance are endearing, and his expressive eyes give him a powerful sense of humanity, despite being a robot, purpose-built for one task.
+The first third of the film contains next to no dialogue, yet director Andrew Stanton manages to convey so much about the small, waste-collecting robot Wall-E, and the world he inhabits.
+His desire for companionship and romance is endearing, and his expressive eyes give him a powerful sense of humanity, despite being a robot, purpose-built for one task.
 The story around him is also engrossing and uplifting.
-While the film is, in essence, set in a dystopia, there is an ever present optimism and hopefulness that courses through the film.
+While the film is, in essence, set in a dystopia, there is an ever-present optimism and hopefulness that courses through the film.
 This is without question a result of the affection we feel for its simultaneously inhuman and human protagonist.

 Appears in: HER (2013)